shipfastlabs/agent-detector/README.md

 ------

 A lightweight PHP utility to detect if your code is running inside an AI agent or automated development environment.
-PHP port of [`@anthropic-ai/detect-agent`](https://www.npmjs.com/package/@anthropic-ai/detect-agent).

 > **Requires [PHP 8.2+](https://php.net/releases/)**